JulieAntezana/cse212-final-project/Final Project/binary-search-trees/bst-tutorial.md

 ### Time Complexity
 The worst-case time complexity of search and insert operations is O(h) where h is the height of the Binary Search Tree.
 In the worst case, we may have to travel from root to the deepest leaf node.
 The height of a skewed tree may become n and the time complexity of search and insert operation may become O(n).
 ## Example Problem
 A balanced binary search tree (balanced BST) is a BST such that the difference of height between any two subtrees is not dramatically different.
-The example below shows an AVL tree which is balanced because the difference of height between subtrees is less than 2.
+The example below shows a tree which is balanced because the difference of height between subtrees is less than 2.

 ![Balanced Binary Search Tree](height.JPG)